EPPIC … is the Enterprise Process Performance Improvement Consultancy

 Leveraging Your Best People

-We work with your Master Performers as a group – in a Social/ Group Process – to combat the fact that up to 70% of what an expert knows is non-conscious.
+We work with your Master Performers as a group – in a Social/ Group Process – to combat the fact that up to 70% of what an expert knows is non-conscious and difficult to extract in interviews.

 We use this Social/Group Process approach for analysis, design and development efforts to speed the process and improve the results and impact to performance on-the-job!